 5) Apply textured brush grade elastomeric patch to stucco crack.
 Do not do this process before sealing the surface because this compound could delaminate from a chalking surface.
 (Repaint Stucco Home)

-6) If corner bead is rusting use a rust inhibiting primer.
-Newer homes come equipped with plastic corner bead, (genius idea).
+6) If the corner bead is rusting use a rust-inhibiting primer.
+Newer homes come equipped with plastic corner beads, (genius idea).

 2 Coat Paint Job

-With that being said forget about the # of coats that probably won’t make it on the surface of you home anyways.
+With that being said forget about the # of coats that probably won’t make it on the surface of your home anyways.
 You want to focus on (DFT) dry film thickness.
 That number should be anywhere from 3-4 mil thick including sealer.
-(DFT) is a measurement in mils (One 1/1000 of an inch) of how thick a coat of paint is after its dry.
+(DFT) is a measurement in mils (One 1/1000 of an inch) of how thick a coat of paint is after it’s dry.

-Sounds complicated but its really quite simple.
-You need the actual square footage of paintable surface of your home.
+Sounds complicated but it’s really quite simple.
+You need the actual square footage of the paintable surface of your home.
 You or your painter should be able to come up with a reasonably accurate number consequently don’t hire a painter if he didn’t measure.
-Lets see what we come up with by reading the back of a (TDS) Technical Data Sheet from Benjamin Moore Aura and sealer #608 and assuming your home has 3,000 paintable square feet.